Elliptic Integrable Systems: a Comprehensive Geometric Interpretation: Vertically Harmonic maps and Harmonic sections of submersions

-\begin{rmk} \em According to \ref{Reductions}, the canonical connection in $\pk_{Q^j}^j\to N^j$ is the restriction of the canonical connection in $\pk_Q\to N$, to $\pk_{Q^j}^j$. \end{rmk} \begin{rmk} \em If we endow $E$ with $\rabla{j}{}$ and apply the theorems~\ref{entermdeJ2} and \ref{vertical2} (with the Riemannian vector bundle $(E,\rabla{j}{})$), then by restriction to $N^j$, we obtain theorems~\ref{entermdeJj} and \ref{verticalj}, which is not surprising since in this case $\omega$ is reducible in $Q^j$ and then everything corresponds in the reduction $N^j\hookrightarrow N$.\\ In particular, superflatness and vertical harmonicity (for sections in $N^j$) are the same in $N^j$ and $N$.
-This is what happens in particular in example~\ref{nabla0j_2}. \end{rmk} \paragraph{The particular case of $\mZ_{2k,2}^\alpha(E,J_2)$} According to theorem~\ref{embedding}, we will be especially interested by this subcase in our interpretation of the elliptic integrable system.
+\begin{rmk} \em According to \ref{Reductions}, the canonical connection in $\pk_{Q^j}^j\to N^j$ is the restriction of the canonical connection in $\pk_Q\to N$, to $\pk_{Q^j}^j$. \end{rmk} \begin{rmk} \em If we endow $E$ with $\rabla{j}{}$ and apply the theorems~\ref{entermdeJ2} and \ref{vertical2} (with the Riemannian vector bundle $(E,\rabla{j}{})$), then by restriction to $N^j$, we obtain theorems~\ref{entermdeJj} and \ref{verticalj}.\\ In particular, superflatness and vertical harmonicity (for sections in $N^j$) are the same in $N^j$ and $N$.
+This is what happens in particular in example~\ref{nabla0j_2}. \end{rmk} \paragraph{The particular case of $\mZ_{2k,2}^\alpha(E,J_2)$} According to theorem~\ref{embedding}, we will be especially interested by this subcase in our interpretation of the even elliptic integrable system.
 In this subcase the fibre $H^2/K=\mZ_{2k,2}(\rdn, (J_0^\alpha)^2)$ is symmetric so that we obtain simplifications (coming in particular from the facts that $\nabla^c=\nabla^{\pk}$ and that any section $J\in \mal C(\pi_\mZ^2)$ anticommutes with $\rabla{2}{} J$) in theorems~\ref{entermdeJj} and \ref{verticalj} which then take the same forms as theorems~\ref{entermdeJ} and \ref{vertical} about the twistor bundle $\Sigma^\eps(E)$, just by doing the change $\nabla\longleftrightarrow \rabla{2}{}$.
 Therefore the case $\mZ_{2k,2}^\alpha(E,J_2)$ is very similar to that of $\Sigma^\eps(E)$. \\ Before writing the simplified theorems for $j=2$, let us do some useful observations.\\[1mm] First, we have\footnote{with notation defined in remark~\ref{nouvellenotation}.}

 Then $\ad \mJ$ induces a surjective morphism from ${\pi^2}^*\hk_{Q^2}^2=\ul_1({\pi^2}^*E,\mJ)$ onto $\mJ.\pk_{Q^2}^2=\mal B_{\frac{r}{2}} ({\pi^2}^* E,\mJ)$ with kernel $\kk_{Q^2}$